 Oil is essential for a lawn mover to function properly.
 In order to keep your oil in good shape, you must change it.
 Many people wonder if there is a special type of oil made specifically for lawn mowers or can you use car oil in a lawn mower?

 In this article I’ll cover some of the basics of changing lawn mower oil.
-I’ll also answer the question that likely brought you here regarding car oil in lawn mowers.
+I’ll also answer the question that likely brought you here regarding whether or not you can use car oil in lawn mowers.

 Step one in making sure that your oil is doing the most for your lawn mower is making sure that you have the correct type of oil.